Getting Married in France

 “Planning a wedding is a daunting enough task, planning a wedding in France is probably going to be a nightmare!” is what you and your family might be thinking.

 In reality, marrying in France doesn’t have to be that complicated and there are only a couple more extra steps to be aware of when planning your ceremony.

 France is home to some of the most romantic venues and landscapes in the world, and with only a little extra bit of admin and planning, you can create a truly unique and special day for you and your families.

 What better way to start your married life than with an adventure?

-So, what are the requirements to get married in France?
+So, what are the requirements for getting married in France?